Morning Coffee: Morgan Stanley bonuses disappoint as Goldman and JPMorgan prepare to announce. Ex-Credit Suisse banker owes fortuitous exit to wife

 Our pre-Christmas bonus survey suggested that Morgan Stanley employees were expecting a 12% rise in their bonuses this year, so you can see why all this might have been a blow.
 However, given that M&A revenues per head were down around 12% across the industry in the first nine months of 2023, the decline wasn't exactly out of line for Morgan Stanley's M&A bankers.
 Equity and debt capital markets can be more justifiably disappointed if their bonuses fell too.

 Goldman Sachs begins announcing its bonuses tomorrow, along with its fourth quarter results.
 JPMorgan announces tomorrow too.
-Today is Martin Luther King day in the US, giving US bankers a moment to pause and consider racial and social inequalities, before focusing on whether they've been paid fairly relative to their peers tomorrow.
+Today is Martin Luther King day in the US, giving US bankers a moment to pause and consider racial and social inequalities, before focusing on whether they've been paid fairly relative to their peers when those numbers are revealed tomorrow.

 Separately, if your spouse tells you to stop complaining about your job or to find another one, it might help to pay attention.

 The Financial Times reports that Adebayo Ogunlesi's wife spoke a few words to this effect when he was a banker at Credit Suisse and that this impetus prompted him to leave banking and raise an infrastructure fund.
-17 years later, that fund - GIP - has $105bn in assets under management and has just been brought by BlackRock, giving Ogunlesi a net worth estimated at $2.3bn.
-It would not have been this way if he'd stayed at CS.
+17 years later, that fund - GIP - has $105bn in assets under management and has just been bought by BlackRock, giving Ogunlesi a net worth estimated at $2.3bn.
+It would not have been this way if he'd ignored his wife and stayed at CS.

 Meanwhile...